mrocklin/blog/_posts/work/2018-12-30-cupy-dask-first-steps.md

   </tbody>
 </table>

-First, this is my first time playing with an 80-core system.
+First, this is my first time playing with an 40-core system.
 I was surprised to see that many cores.
 I was also pleased to see that Dask's normal threaded scheduler happily saturates many cores.

 <img src="{{BASE_PATH}}/images/python-gil-8000-percent.png" width="100%">

-Although later on it did dive down to around 5000-6000%, and if you do the math you'll see that we're not getting an 80x speedup.
+Although later on it did dive down to around 5000-6000%, and if you do the math you'll see that we're not getting a 40x speedup.
 My *guess* is that performance would improve if we were to play with some mixture of threads and processes, like having ten processes with eight threads each.